For Agencies

 $49/mo Flat for Your Whole Team

 Design shops, marketing agencies, and dev studios of 5–20 people don't need a bloated enterprise platform.
-They need client projects, task lists, timesheets, and forms — without paying $10–$19 per person, per month.
+They need client projects, task lists, check-ins, and client approvals — without paying $10–$19 per person, per month.
 Thicket is $49/month flat, with every team member, client, and freelancer included.

 15-person agency?
 Save $1,572/year vs Monday.com.
 Add clients and freelancers free.